DSM-UTS/data-code/_getting-started/02-jupyter-notebook.md

 ![swan-start-my-session](https://cloudstor.aarnet.edu.au/plus/s/CrQRnJi5ccWfF9a/download)

-SWAN might take a few seconds to load your dashboard.
+**Note:** SWAN might take a few seconds to load your dashboard.
 Be patient!
-{: .notice--danger}
+{: .notice--info}

-4. What you now see is your SWAN dashboard.
+What you should now see is your SWAN dashboard:

 ![swan-dashboard](https://cloudstor.aarnet.edu.au/plus/s/T02sRtakDessAP5/download)